 Bored of yet another run or gym session?
-Here are 11 of the best classes in Berkshire to help you find your fitness mojo.
-Shredding anyone?!
+Here are 14 of the best classes in Berkshire to help you find your fitness mojo.
+Pound anyone?!

-Set yourself fitness goals in 2019?
-So determined am I to shift my wobbly bottom, I’ve signed up for Red January – organised by mental health charity Mind – to exercise everyday for the whole month.
-But I want to be fitter, stronger and leaner for the whole year!
-The secret to sticking to it, is not getting bored.
-At Muddy we’ve been having a nose around to see what’s out there to inspire you to get into your groove.
+Setting yourself fitness goals for 2020?
+So determined am I to shift my wobbly bottom, I’ve signed up for a half marathon (Yikes!) and training has commenced with the aim to be fitter, stronger and leaner for life!
+The secret to sticking to it is not getting bored.
+At Muddy, we’ve been having a nose around to see what’s out there to inspire you to get into your groove.
 Ready, steady, GO!

 OPEN WATER SWIMMING

 Brrrrrrrr!
-Open water swimming is big in Berkshire, well we do have lots of rivers and lakes to splash about it in and since the Brownlee brothers won us over at the Olympics, we’re all leaping into our lycra.
+Open water swimming is big in Berkshire, well we do have lots of rivers and lakes to splash about it in and since the Brownlee brothers became Olympic stars, we’re all leaping into our Lycra.
 If you want to dip your toe into the icy water, head to Bray Lake Watersports, near Maidenhead.
 It runs regularly open water swims (loops of 150m-1km) in a friendly and safe, yet challenging if you need it to be, environment.
 The centre’s onsite swimming experts are also on hand to give coaching and advice whether you’re a novice or pro.
-They also run paddle boarding, windsurfing
+They also run paddleboarding, windsurfing

-To really put a spring in your step, how about a trampolining fitness class?
+Put a spring in your step and try trampolining fitness class.
 If you’re bored with watching your kids have all the fun, bounce along to Jump IN in Newbury for one of their classes, combining traditional aerobic steps, dynamic sprints and “power sports” elements on trampolines.
-Apparently NASA believes it to be the most effective and efficient means of exercise and it’s fun, really fun so excuse me whilst I bound off like Tigger to a class (er, here’s hoping my pelvic floor exercises have worked!).
+Apparently, NASA believes it to be the most effective and efficient means of exercise and it’s fun, really fun so excuse me whilst I bound off like Tigger to a class (er, here’s hoping my pelvic floor exercises have worked!).